RomainGiraud/staticman-reborn/README.md

 A single staticman.yaml can have multiples properties to address several types of post.

+For a list of available transformers, see `src/Transformers.ts`.

 ## Test

 A full functional test exists (with mocks):